 Manufacturers are becoming more aware of consumer privacy concerns.
 Many new devices come with built-in encryption, automatic updates, and better transparency about data usage.
 At the same time, regulations around data protection are tightening, pushing companies to treat privacy as a priority rather than an afterthought.

-Final Thoughts
+Final Thoughts on IoT Security

 A smart home should make life easier, not riskier.
 By understanding the privacy challenges and taking a few proactive steps, you can enjoy the benefits of connected living without losing control of your personal data.
 In 2025 and beyond, awareness and smart habits are the keys to keeping your digital home safe.